swish-climate-impact-assessment/swish-climate-impact-assessment.github.com/_posts/2013-05-02-hello-ewedb.md

 ### Step 3
 Enter the details.
 When you run this it will download the R package and install it, along with its dependencies.
-It will then look for your PostGIS username and password, or ask you to enter them (ON WINDOWS THE POPUP BOX IS OFTEN BEHIND OTHER WINDOWS)
+It will then look for your PostGIS username and password, if it can't find a valid username, password, database and server combination it will ask you to enter them (ON WINDOWS THE POPUP BOX IS OFTEN BEHIND OTHER WINDOWS)

 You will have recieved a username and password when the Data Manager set up your account.